vanDeventer/OPC-UAprosumer/opcVariable.md

 HTTP GET {providerIP:port}/opcVariable/10.48.134.10:4840/3/%22xBG5%22
 ```

-When the Provider has received a request, it will first assess whether there is already an open connection to that endpoint.
+When the Provider receives a request, it will first assess whether there is already an open connection to that endpoint.
-If not it will connect to the endpoint and keep that connection until the Provider is shut down.
-Then, it will read the requested variable and return its value, type and timestamp in a JSON format.
-An example output from the service is found below:
+If not it will connect to the endpoint and keep that connection throughout the lifetime of the service.
+It will then read the requested OPC-UA variable and return its *value*, *type* and *timestamp* in a JSON object.
+An example output from the service is shown below:

 ```
 {